pazsea/day-time-interval-function/README.md

 **3.** Create the dayAndTimeSlots variable

 Enter which days and time slots that you want your own function to run.
-From beginning to end.
+First string in time slot array is beginning time and the second is the ending time.
 Doesnt support range over midnight.
+For that you need to use change two days to true.

    ```shell
    const daysAndTimeSlots = [